 The Heaphy Track starts with a climb through dense Beech forest to the Perry Saddle.
 While the climb is gentle, it's also persistent!
 A great way to get your legs warmed up for the coming days of riding.
 From the Brown Hut, you'll head upstream about 200 metres before crossing a bridge over the Brown River and finding the track that leads up and into the bush.

-You’ll have some great views towards the top of the Aorere Valley stretching northwards.
-On a clear day, it’s possible to see Mt Taranaki on the North Island.
-Just before the Perry Saddle Hut, a track leads to a viewpoint at Flanagans Corner – this is the highest point of the track at 915 metres.
+You'll have some great views towards the top of the Aorere Valley stretching northwards.
+On a clear day, it is possible to see Mt Taranaki on the North Island.
+Just before the Perry Saddle Hut, a track leads to a viewpoint at Flanagans Corner, which is the highest point of the track at 915 metres.